igoravl/PoshDevOps/Readme.md

 PoshDevOps ("PowerShell for Azure DevOps") is a sample project created for demo purposes, as part of my session at the [MVP Conference LATAM 2020](https://mvpconf.com.br/).

 It can be used as an starting point to build automation scripts targeting the Azure DevOps REST API.
-But as a sample/demo project, it's rather simplistic.
+But be warned: as a sample/demo project, it's rather simplistic.
 YMMV.

 -----------